 Nowadays one of the most popular ways to increase sales is digital marketing.
 In fact, spending on digital marketing is projected to increase by anywhere from 12-15 percent.

 Although it’s actually surprising about the number, recent research says that many businesses have a hard time measuring the results of their digital marketing campaigns.
-In general most of the marketers don’t know which digital marketing efforts have the best revenue impact, and some businesses don’t even track metrics that give this information.
+In general, most marketers don’t know which digital marketing efforts have the best revenue impact, and some businesses don’t even track metrics that give this information.

 To make sure you are spending your digital marketing budget in a way that will help you increase sales, here are the top digital marketing KPIs you should be tracking, and information on how they help inform your strategy.